telerik/xaml-docs/knowledge-base/kb-timeline-expand-collapse-groups-no-items.md

 ## Description

-Expanding or collapsing groups while new items are being added can cause the RadTimeline control to display no items at all.
+Expanding or collapsing groups, while new items are being added, can cause the RadTimeline control to display no items at all.

 ## Workaround